jorgegv/rage1/doc/BANKED-FUNCTIONS.md

 - Add the needed macro definitions to `banked.h` for the low memory symbols and data structures that the migrated function will access

+- Directories under `engine/banked_code`:
+  - `common`: code in this folder will be compiled as banked code in 128K mode, and will be included also when compiling in 48K mode
+  - `128`: code in this folder will only be compiled as banked code in 128K mode, and it will _not_ be included in the 48K build

+- When moving a function from the regular build to the `banked_code` zone, the main function will normally go into the `common` folder, so that the function is compiled and included in both 48K and 128K builds.

+- If some support functions are needed for the main banked function but they also need to be called from low memory code, a copy of those functions shall be included in the `128` folder, so that:

+  - When building in 128K mode, 2 copies of the support functions will be included, one in low memory (`engine/src`) and one in banked code (`engine/banked_code/128`).
+The code compiled in each area will call the support function included in its compilation unit.

+  - When building in 48K mode, only the copy from `engine/src` will be compiled and used, so only 1 copy of the function will exist.

+- This situation happens when migrating some functions from a given module (e.g.  `enemy.c`) but not others: not all functions from a module need to be migrated initially.
+When/if later on, _all_ of the module functions are migrated to `banked_code`, the support functions under `banked_code/128` directory can be moved to `banked_code/common`, so that they are always compiled as banked code in 128K mode and as low memory in 48K mode.